knative-extensions/eventing-rabbitmq/samples/source/external-cluster/README.md

 ### Add RabbitMQ http uri to secret

-After creating the RabbitMQ cluster in previous step, add the RabbitMQ http uri to its default user secret.
+Add the RabbitMQ http uri to its default user secret.
+Important: if you have different IPs/URLs for the RabbitMQ's management UI and the RabbitMQ's connection port, use the Management UI URL here and the connection port URL in the yamls.
-The RabbitMQ default user credentials are stored in a Kubernetes secret called 'NAME-default-user', where NAME is the name of the RabbitmqCluster object.
+The RabbitMQ default user credentials are stored in a Kubernetes secret called '$NAME-default-user', where $NAME is the name of the RabbitmqCluster object.
 In this example, the secret name is 'rabbitmq-default-user' in namespace 'source-demo'.

-To edit the RabbitMQ default user secret as explained [here](../quick-setup/README.md#add-rabbitmq-http-uri-to-secret)
+Create and Edit the RabbitMQ default user secret as explained [here](../quick-setup/README.md#add-rabbitmq-http-uri-to-secret)

 ### Create the Perf Test Service